nazarewk-iac/talos-configs/README.md

 - set up DNS name on `drek` (router)
 - add entry to `config.json`

-7. it should be possible to run `talos-apply` on the controlplane node
+7. it should be possible to run `talos-node-apply` on the controlplane node

 ### Rasbperry Pi 4 boot sequence issues